-The Compensation Committee comprises four directors: Messrs.
-Gareth Williams (Chairman) and Adrian T. Dillon and Mrs. Renu S. Karnad and Sir Anthony Greener.
+The Compensation Committee comprises three directors: Messrs.
+Gareth Williams (Chairman), John Freeland and Adrian T. Dillon.
+Mrs. Renu S. Karnad was a member of the Compensation Committee until February 13, 2020.
 Each of Messrs.
-Williams and Dillon and Mrs. Karnad and Sir Greener satisfies the "independence" requirements of the NYSE listing standards.
+Williams, Freeland and Dillon satisfies the "independence" requirements of the NYSE listing standards.
 The scope of this committee's duties includes determining the compensation of our executive officers and other key management personnel.
-The Compensation Committee also administers the 2002 Stock Incentive Plan and the Third Amended and Restated 2006 Incentive Award Plan, reviews performance appraisal criteria and sets standards for and decides on all employee shares options allocations when delegated to do so by our Board of Directors.
+The Compensation Committee also administers the 2006 Incentive Award Plan and the 2016 Incentive Award Plan, reviews performance appraisal criteria and sets standards for and decides on all employee shares options allocations when delegated to do so by our Board of Directors.